appsody/website/content/docs/stacks/create.md

 If you want to use a different stack as the basis for your new stack, use the copy flag to specify the stack you want to use as the starting point.
 You can use `appsody list` to see the available stacks.
 For example, to create a new stack, called `my-stack`, based on the Node.js Express stack use this command:

-`appsody stack create my-stack –copy incubator/nodejs-express`
+`appsody stack create my-stack --copy incubator/nodejs-express`

 ### Using Git clone